 WINTER 2021

-DUE : April 11, 2021 by 11:59pm.

-MARKS: Total marks = 100 (or 14% of the final grade)

-PENALTY: There will be a 10 mark penalty (or 10% of the project mark) for every day after the due date (including weekends).

-Notes:

 No handwritten reports will be considered for marking purposes.

-Submit one copy of the project per group with a cover page, SPSS output file and indicate your group number and the names and student numbers of all the group members on the cover page.
-Failure to indicate your group number will result in a zero grade.
 There will be penalties for the inclusion of unnecessary information.

-Present your solution for Hypothesis testing with the two approaches according to the template shown in class.
-All relevant SPSS outputs (and ONLY relevant outputs) must be included with proper labelling of graphs and charts.
+must be included with proper labelling of graphs and charts.

-Upload all your SPSS data files together with your report online via D2L under Group Discussion.

-Each group must submit a single file of your report containing the 6 questions in either Word or PDF format and all the SPSS output files in spv format for the 6 questions.
-Failure to follow this may result in a zero mark.

-Each group has a unique data set.
-It is your responsibility to use your unique data set.
-You must inform your professor for a new data set if you change group.
-Failure to follow this may result in a zero mark.

 Read this entire document carefully.

 You will analyze a data set that comes from a random sample of the National Collision Database for 2017.
 This data set was retrieved from the Government of Canada website.
 It includes all motor vehicle collisions in Canada on public roads in 2017 which have been reported to the police.
 This data set contains a variety of data variables which are summarized in the data dictionary posted on the Government of Canada website.